mathieudpnt/Ketos/docs/source/installation.rst

 If you try the steps above and receive errors due to missing dependencies and don't want to install them yourself, you might find Anaconda helpful.

 Anaconda is freely available from https://docs.anaconda.com/anaconda/install/.
-Make sure you get the Python 3.7 version and make sure to pick the installer appropriate for your OS (Linux, macOS, Windows)
+Make sure you get the appropriate Python version and make sure to pick the installer appropriate for your OS (Linux, macOS, Windows)

 Create and activate Anaconda environment: ::